Nimbus Design System

 Evolve

 I worked with an engineer on the team to implement the components in the design system we needed for a specific project: Exemptions.
-We used this as a test to see how much of a difference the design system makes with shipping out an experience quickly
+We used this as a test to see how much of a difference the design system makes in shipping out an experience quickly

 A screenshot of the Figma File for the design system